oracle-livelabs/apex/online-book-store-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

 21. In the property editor, enter/select the following:

-    - Under JavaScript > File URLs: Copy and Paste the below code
+    - JavaScript > File URLs: Copy and paste the below code

         ```
         <copy>